 Age-related developmental changes in a child’s life may poise new questions and bring new challenges for parents to navigate.
 And if a child has autism spectrum disorder (ASD), parents may have to navigate their development even more carefully.

-Whatever the age your child may be, the applied behavior analysis (ABA) therapists at the Thompson Autism Center at CHOC have mapped out some habits to consider and resources to utilize on your child’s journey with autism.
+Whatever the age your child may be, the applied behavior analysis (ABA) therapists at the Thompson Autism and Neurodevelopmental Center at CHOC have mapped out some habits to consider and resources to utilize on your child’s journey with autism.